mangpo/floem/compiler/README.md

 For more examples, see
 - `programs_in_dsl/composite.py`

+### Maybe this should come after resource mapping?

 ## 5. Resource Mapping
 To execute a program, you need to assign each element a thread to run.
 Currently, there are two types of threads: internal thread and API thread handler.